jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

     Documentation is out of date below

-An overview of *interaction-agents*
+An overview of *CoopIHC*
 -----------------------------------------------------

-1. *interaction-agents* comes equipped with presently two tasks (pointing with a cursor, and a human eye-gaze selection task).
+1. *CoopIHC* comes equipped with presently two tasks (pointing with a cursor, and a human eye-gaze selection task).
 Look at the list of modules [link].
 2. Several operators and assistants are provided, some generic and described in the agent sections [link], others adapted to one of the tasks, described in the modules [link]
 3. Several bundles are provided, that cover many use cases.
 These are described in the bundles section [link]
-4. One can define new agents by minimally writing new code, by taking advantage of the modular approach of *interaction-agents*.
+4. One can define new agents by minimally writing new code, by taking advantage of the modular approach of *CoopIHC*.
 In particular, inference engines [link], observation engines [link], and operator models [link] can be re-used and sub-classed.

 What's next?